-Caraka clearly states the benefits of ghee consumption.
+Charaka clearly states the benefits of ghee consumption.
 Ghee “promotes memory, intelligence, agni, semen, ojas, Kapha and medas.
-It alleviates Vata, Pitta, poison, insanity, phthisis, inauspiciousness and fever.”
+It alleviates Vata, Pitta, poison, insanity, phthisis, inauspiciousness, and fever.”

 Thus, it can be inferred that ghee does not cause any blockage or deposits in the blood vessels or other body channels.